47tibo/yomoni/README.md

 /app
    ├── _layout         # Entry point of the application
    ├── index      # Home screen
+   ├── art-object/[id]       # ArtObject screen that display the art object detail

 /features
    ├── home       # components and hooks for the home screen